-Pilates is a body awareness exercise method that is based in both eastern and western movement philosophies, combining mind/body connection, breathing techniques, spinal alignment, movement ease, flexibility and core centered strength.
+Pilates from Kelowna Pilates Studio is a body awareness exercise method that is based in both eastern and western movement philosophies, combining mind/body connection, breathing techniques, spinal alignment, movement ease, flexibility and core centered strength.
 Pilates can be used for rehabilitation purposes as well as conditioning for athletes.
-At our studio we offer private sessions and individualized programs and classes as well as specialized classes.
+At our studio we offer private and semi-private sessions.

 Peggy Oud began her own Pilates program during rehabilitation after a car accident in 1998.
 After completing her BCRPA and Stott Intensive Training, Peggy began teaching at Rutland Physical Therapy / Kelowna Pilates Studio in 2001.
 By 2002 she had completed Mat & Reformer teaching certification and continued on to get full training on all Pilates apparatus.
 She has been a member of the Canadian Pilates Association of Canada since 2002 and has upgraded with many extra courses including ‘Rehab Though Pilates’ with Colleen Jorgensen (Osteopath), and ‘Anatomy Trains’, with Thomas Myers.